Product Options: Product Pick List

 - Adjust Inventory — check to adjust the inventory for the optional product when a purchase is made

-- Adjust Product Price — check to add the price of the optional product to the price of the main product – if you want to add a different price, you can do so with a price change rule instead
+- Adjust Product Price — check to add the price of the optional product to the price of the main product – if you want to add a different price, you can do so with a price change rule or with SKU product data instead

 - Factor For Shipping — factor the optional product's weight and dimensions (package) into the shipping quote